hg-mirrors/pypy_revdb/README.rst

 ``continue``

   This is usually the first command you give, to go to the last timestamp before stepping back.
 A breakpoint-like "stoppoint" is set automatically and is always present: it activates at the time when execution just finished running the main module.
 There are more recorded timestamps afterwards, particularly if PyPy is then going to print a traceback, but you are generally not interested in that.
 So you typically say ``continue``, hit the stoppoint, and then issue ``bstep`` a few times to reach the last interesting point (e.g. where the exception was raised, assuming there was one).
+You don't need any more the ``os._exit(1)`` trick shown in the blog post.

 ``print``